 - Had, between each session, enough similarities for the students to form a strategy, but enough differences for it not to become boring.

-As of 2021 I have my own English Language Academy in a beautiful little coastal town and I use Escape Room at the end of each trimester with my older students and at the end of each month with the younger ones.
-They absolutely love it and get extremely excited every time they walk into the classroom and see the Escape Room timer on the projector.
+As of 2021 I run my own English Language School in a beautiful coastal town and I use Escape Room at the end of each trimester with my older students and at the end of each month with the younger ones.
+They absolutely love it and get extremely excited every time they walk into the classroom and see the Escape Room timer projected onto the whiteboard.

-If you want your students to fully engage with an educational activity that they´ll be begging to play again and again for years to come, then please check out the Shop section of this website.
+If you want your students to fully engage with an educational activity that they’ll be begging to play again and again for years to come, then please it out.
 The fact that my students get to enjoy this game is reward enough for me but your donations give me the motivation to work on expansion packs and games for other levels.

 Thanks, and enjoy!